-Colorado summers are about road trips and exploring the outdoors on a hike or in a tent or RV.
-When you can’t get away for the whole weekend, the best next thing is a beautiful drive in on Colorado’s Scenic Byways.
-Right now, the heat is on so getting away from the city’s oven climate is easy.
-Within a few hours, you can drive from Denver and find yourself in another world, not only where the views are drop dead gorgeous but where the temperatures drop 10-20 degrees too.
+When you can’t get away for the whole weekend for a family camping trip or backpacking adventure, the next best thing is a beautiful drive on one of Colorado’s Scenic Byways.
+When the heat is on this summer, getting away from the city’s oven climate is easy and with 2 hours, you'll find yourself in another world, not only where the views are drop dead gorgeous but where the temperatures drop 10-20 degrees too.
 It’s a win win!

 Take your time on these breathtaking drives for short hikes and perfect photo opportunities.
 Also, don’t forget to bring a light sweater or jacket!
 I know, what?
-It’s 90 degrees out.
+Soon it will be in the high 90 degrees in Denver!
 I think I mention it’s cool up there right?
 Repeat, always bring a layer of warmth.
 This is Colorado and weather happens fast.

 For this post, I’ve highlighted 4 North Central Colorado Scenic Byways, all within 2 hours of Denver.
 The byway passes range from 22 to 100 miles.
 To truly enjoy these drives, plan on a full day or if possible combine a few of the byways for a full weekend road trip.